earchibong/devops_projects/tooling_website.md

 ![tooling_database](https://user-images.githubusercontent.com/92983658/182588092-1bea131f-fffb-421c-9f07-824d588c5bfb.png)

 - edit bind address:
-  - `sudo vi /etc/my.cnf`
+  - `sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf` (sudo vi /etc/my.cnf for redhat)
   - Navigate to the line that begins with the `bind-address` and set it to : `0.0.0.0` or `*`
   - if `bind address is not in the `my.cnf` file add the following : `bind-address = 0.0.0.0`
   - save and exit

  ![bind_address](https://user-images.githubusercontent.com/92983658/183647003-e3fbded0-555d-4b23-8856-e2ee5608a36e.png)
-  - restart mysql: `sudo systemctl restart mysqld`
+  - restart mysql: `sudo systemctl restart mysql`

 - on Database server, open `port 3306`:
   - for `Type` choose `Mysql/Aurora`